PeriHub/PeriLab.jl/docs/src/verification/verification.md

 **Strategy 2: Static + Pointwise Verlet**

 Linear static solver assembles **K once** and solves `Ku = F_ext` incrementally during load introduction.
 At each increment, bond damage indicators are checked; the load factor λ* at first failure is determined by linearity and scaled by S < 1.
 The static solution initialises the Verlet phase (`u₀ = λ* u_static`).
-Dynamic phase uses pointwise summation — no matrix update needed on bond breakage.
+Dynamic phase uses pointwise summation — no Matrix Update needed on bond breakage.

 **Strategy 3: Guyan-Condensed Verlet**